3rd March, 2026

 CHAS Guidance Notes (April 2017)

-But annual reviews alone might not always be enough.
+So annual reviews are a good place to start, as a minimum.
+But these yearly checks might not always be enough.
 There are a few situations where you may need to bring your review forward to see if you need to make any updates sooner.

 Legislation Changes